-In addition to an adequate knowledge of the major field of concentration in HSTS, the student must demonstrate some other, smaller body of knowledge preferably outside the student's school.
-Georgia Tech requires that all PhD students have a minor, consisting of 9 credit hours of related courses outside of their own school.
+In addition to an adequate knowledge of the major field of intended research in HSTS, the student must demonstrate mastery of some other, smaller body of knowledge.
+According to Georgia Tech requirements for the Ph.D., the minor will normally consist of 9 credit hours of related courses preferably outside of their own school.
 The purpose of the minor is to encourage a wider interest on the part of the student and provide a broader basis for the evaluation of the student's capabilities.

-The PhD minor is chosen by the student and approved by the DGS.
+The Ph.D. minor is chosen by the student and approved by the DGS.
 These courses should be at the 6000 level or above, but the use of certain 4000 level courses may also be approved.
 The courses for the minor may all be within one other school at Georgia Tech (e.g., the School of International Affairs).
 Or, the minor may consist of three courses from different schools that share a common theme (e.g., urban policy in International Affairs, Public Policy, and City and Regional Planning).
-Students may also use courses taken at other institutions may be included in the minor, within the guidelines for transferring course credit to Georgia Tech.
-Importantly, courses used for the PhD minor must come from outside of HSOC and outside of history and sociology.
+Courses taken at other institutions may be included in the minor, within the guidelines for transferring course credit to Georgia Tech.
+Although it is preferred that students select course outside of HSOC, if a case can made that the student has completed a course toward the minor outside of their track of sociology or history, it will be approved.